Annar00/echoteam/README.md

 ## Over the summer I want to ...
 What's your goal for this course?
+1. Finish this group task within the deadline with good quality, try my best to get a better grade;
+2. Enhance my programming skills;
+3. Learn how to cooperate with others on a big project;
+4. Learn the basic elements and knowledge in software development;
+5. Enhance my ability in trouble shooting and communicating efficiently with our team members;
+6. Have a better understanding of Ruby on rails/Javascript/relatinal database, all the MVC frame;
+7. Be able to find a job in web design when graduate.

 ## A big problem with group projects is ...
 What do you worry about with group projects?

+My biggest concern is how to communicate efficiently with our team members only via online methods.

 ## The best part of group projects is ...
 What do you see when it goes well?

+I have no idea of what our group project is going to do by now.